saisuryachandraprasad/test_docs/docs/Knowledge Base/how-to-guides/how-to-tailor-the-cip-to-occupation-mapping.md

 ---
-title: How to Tailor the CIP-to-Occupation Mapping
+title: How to Tailor the CIP-Occupation Mapping
 deprecated: false
 hidden: false
 metadata: